thsmale/usaspending-mcp-server/README.md

 Should there be any objections to this please explain why in the PR as it is not bullet proof!

 ## License
-USA Spending MCP Server is licensed under [GNU AGPLv3](https://github.com/thsmale/usaspending-mcp-server/blob/main/LICENSE).
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/thsmale/usaspending-mcp-server/blob/main/LICENSE) file for details.